exonum/exonum-doc/src/advanced/bitcoin-anchoring.md

 - Based on the signatures, _any_ Exonum node can create anchoring transaction and broadcast it to the Bitcoin network.
 In particular, all agreed validators broadcast it.

+#### Skipping anchoring

-- If at the block `#H` there is no common LECT (that is agreed upon `+2/3` validators) than no anchoring happened.
-Exonum blockchain continue creating new blocks.
-All validators wait until some of them would update its anchoring chain and common LECT would be found.
-By the reason of uncertainty in the bitcoin blockchain common LECT could be found even after new time for anchoring comes.
+If Exonum should make anchoring, but there is no LECT agreed upon `+2/3` validators, than no anchoring happened.
+Anchoring service waits until some validators update its anchoring chain and common LECT would be found.
 New block for anchoring is the latest Exonum blockchain block needed to be anchored.
-For example now Exonum blockchain is at the height `#11000` and anchoring should be held every `1000` blocks.
-But common LECT appeared only at the height `#12345`. block `#12000` is anchored, though there would be no anchor for block `#11000`.
+For example, Exonum blockchain is at the height `#11000` with anchoring interval in `1000` blocks.
+If common LECT appears at the height `#12345`, block `#12000` is anchored, though there would be no anchor for block `#11000`.

 ## Setups and configuration